Home » Recipe Index » Dinner Recipes

 Smothered Pork Chop variations

-• Add a cup of sliced mushrooms to the pan along with the onions for some extra earthy goodness.
+• When I want extra earthy flavor, I’ll add a cup of sliced mushrooms to the pan along with the onions.

 Smothered pork chop cut to see the inside sitting on top of mashed potatoes with a fork.